da-nial/Data-Scratchpad/README.md

-## Data Scratchpad
+# Data Scratchpad

-Occasionally I might add some simple scripts about popular data science concepts and technics here.

-The codes might be messy, unreliable and old.
+Occasionally I might add some simple scripts about popular data science concepts and techniques here.
+The code samples are basic implementations for learning purposes - they may be messy, unreliable or outdated.

+Contents:

+- K-Means clustering algorithm from scratch
+- Linear regression implemented from scratch
+- Gaussian Elimination for Linear Equations
+- LU decomposition from scratch
+- Probability distributions